darklang/docs/docs/walk-throughs/slack-asana.md

 ---
-title: How to connect Slack to Asana
+title: "Walk-through: Create Asana tasks and projects from Slack"
+sidebar_label: "Asana: create tasks and projects from Slack"
 ---

 Connecting your Asana account with your Slack account can make for a powerful